wasiejen/Free-Snap-Tap/README.md

 **Rebinds**
 - Directly replaces one key with another and supress the original key.
 Windows keys, caps_lock and other keys can be remapped.
 Helpful for games that do not or only partly support rebinding ingame.
 - 2 keys seperates by `:`. `c : ctrl`, `+p : +mouse_right`.
-Replacement key will be evaluated in Tap Groups and Macros.
-Source Key will be supressed and not evaluated.
+Replacement key will be evaluated in Tap Groups and in Triggers for Macros.
+Source/Trigger Key will be supressed and not evaluated.

 **Macros/Aliases**
 - A trigger will play a sequence of key_events (presses, releases) with custom delay for each key.
 Supports key prohibition - key not allowed to be pressed to trigger the trigger combination.